|

 a firm reports record earnings but

-negative Operating Cash Flows, it may be using aggressive accounting
+negative OCF, it may be using aggressive accounting

 poor over a longer period of time, cash flow problems are likely.